rsresta07/nibbles_snake_game/README.md

 ## License

-The Laravel framework is open-source software licensed under the [MIT License](https://choosealicense.com/licenses/mit/)
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)